ghiscoding/aurelia-slickgrid/README.md

 ### Brief introduction
 One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to Aurelia.
 SlickGrid beats most other datagrids in terms of features, customizability and performance (it can easily deal with even a million row).
 Aurelia-Slickgrid is a wrapper on top of SlickGrid and it requires [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal/) dependency since the original one was put on pause by its original author for personal reasons and originally we used the `6pac/SlickGrid` fork but that was dropped in v7.0, so we no longer need external SlickGrid dependencies anymore apart from Slickgrid-Universal since [v7.0](https://github.com/ghiscoding/aurelia-slickgrid/releases/tag/v7.0.1).
 Also, SlickGrid was recently refactored to be browser native, which means that jQuery is no longer required in Aurelia-Slickgrid v6.0 and higher.

+## Documentation
+A new [Documentation](https://ghiscoding.gitbook.io/aurelia-slickgrid/getting-started/quick-start) website is powered by GitBook.

 ## Installation
 Refer to the **[Docs - Quick Start](https://ghiscoding.gitbook.io/aurelia-slickgrid/getting-started/quick-start)** and/or clone the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository.
 Please review the [Documentation](https://ghiscoding.gitbook.io/aurelia-slickgrid/) website before opening any new issue, also consider asking installation and/or general questions on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid) unless you think there's a bug with the library.